What is the endocannabinoid system?

 CBD naturally activates the cannabinoid receptors throughout the entire body.

 CBD is a phytocannabinoid (a cannabinoid produced by the hemp plant), which can boost a deficient system by activating the cannabinoid receptors, which help replenish a system that lacks the necessary cannabinoids.
 This way, the endocannabinoid system can calm and regulate activity throughout the brain and body.

 CBD will assist in modulating and regulating natural physiological reactions, delivering homeostasis and balance to mind and the body.

 These cannabinoid receptors can be found in our adrenal glands, adipose tissue, heart, liver, lungs, prostate, uterus, ovaries, testes, thymus, tonsils, brain, bones, GI system, and within the immune cells of our central nervous system.
 Believe it or not, human beings have more cannabinoid receptors than any other class of receptors!
 These receptors determine the body’s response to pain sensation, inflammation, allergic responses, sleep cycles, and much more.

 We have outlined here the CBD impact on the endocannabinoid system.
-In order to fully understand the rich spectrum of cannabidiol’s beneficial effects we will need to go beyond the endocannabinoid system and look at the effect of CBD on other systems, which we will explore in other articles on this website.
+To fully understand the rich spectrum of cannabidiol’s beneficial effects, we will need to go beyond the endocannabinoid system and look at the effect of CBD on other systems, which we will explore in other articles on this website.